Johnson earns first win as Red Sox edge Blue Jays 8-7 (Apr 18, 2017) | FOX Sports

 Happ, who won 20 games for the first time last year, left Sunday’s start against Baltimore in the fifth inning with a sore elbow.
 On Monday, he had an MRI that revealed no structural damage.

-Manager John Gibbons says he’s optimistic Happ will be ready to return at the end of his DL stint, or shortly after.
+Manager John Gibbons is optimistic Happ will be ready to return at the end of his DL stint, or shortly after.
 Happ is 0-3 with a 4.50 ERA.

 MOVING ON